-Beginning Fall 2022 the Honors Program in the Psychology Department will be a two-semester program.
+Fall 2023 Honors Program in the Psychology Department is a two-semester program.

 In semester 1 (Fall semester), students take PSY 3100: Statistical Models in Psychology and PSY 3000: Honors Seminar I.

 In semester 2 (Spring semester), students take PSY 4000: Honors Seminar II.
 Students also defend their thesis in an oral presentation at the end of this semester.

 Students must enroll in and successfully pass PSY 3100, 3000, and 4000 to complete the Honors program.

 In addition, the Psychology Department approved the following 5 changes to the program: